 We decided on Oregon City because I’d like to see the Falkirk Wheel, a wonder of engineering, but it’s in Scotland and we’re in Portland.
-From Philippa’s research Oregon City sounded like it has some industry and also a municipal elevator on a vertical street called elevator street.
-That sounds wonder-of-engineering enough so we bundle the little man into his padded restraining seat and hit the road.
+From Philippa’s research Oregon City sounds like it has some industry, and also a municipal elevator on a vertical street called elevator street.
+That sounds wonder-of-engineering enough, so we bundle the little man into his padded restraining seat and hit the road.

-If we were looking for something reminiscent of Scotland then we’d made a good choice.
-Driving up McLoughlin Blvd by the Willamette past the Oregon City Bridge reminded me of the River Dee at Riverside Drive near Duthie Park in Aberdeen.
+If we were looking for something reminiscent of Scotland then we’ve made a good choice.
+Driving up McLoughlin Blvd by the Willamette past the Oregon City Bridge reminds me of the River Dee at Riverside Drive near Duthie Park in Aberdeen.

-We pulled off into this handy little car park and screeched to a stop right in front of this historical-fact-packed wooden sign where a craggy old balustrade runs along top of the steep riverbank overlooking a barrio-load of ramshackle mill houses.
+We pull off into this handy little car park and screech to a stop right in front of this historical-fact-packed wooden sign, where a craggy old balustrade runs along top of the steep riverbank overlooking a barrio-load of ramshackle mill houses.
 It’s like the Aberdeen paper mill on steroids.